Pasta bars – the new trend

 Pastaio, 19 Ganton st, W1F 8BN.
 Monday-Sunday 12pm till late, no reservations

-Tucked away off Carnaby st, in the heart of a buzzing restaurant community, Pastaio stands out as a superior new entry.
+Tucked away off Carnaby St, in the heart of a buzzing restaurant community, Pastaio stands out as a superior new entry.
 Bold terrazzo marble bars, for communal seating, and a eye catching mural, show that as much care has gone into the stylish decoration as the ingredients.
 All the fresh pasta is made by hand on site: if you glance through the street level window before lunch time, you’ll see the chefs rolling tagliatelle or stuffing ravioli for the day’s service.
 The frequently updated, seasonal pasta menu ranges from courgette and smoked ricotta conchiglietteto fresh crab, chilli, with black and white spaghetti (and optional bottarga), which tops the price list at £11.
 A choice of 6 or so antipasti includes a refreshing watermelon, cherry tomato, and feta salad or their signature mozzarella, n’duja (Calabrian spicy pork sausage) and honey sandwich.
 The clementine sorbet or pistachio icecream is a must for dessert, or the tiramisu if you’re settled in for a bigger meal.
+A second site will open in Westfield London in 2019 along with a space within the flagship Market Hall West End site near Oxford Circus.

 Lina Stores Restaurant, 51 Greek st, W1D 4EH Currently taking reservations for tables before 5:30pm